ulfschneider/breakdown/README.md

 todate: <end date for CFD in format YYYY-MM-DD>
 ```

-Milestones inside of the CFD can be defined with the `marker` setting.
-The `marker` setting holds a list of marker tags, of which each one is either in the format (YYYY-MM-DD:Label of marker) or just YYYY-MM-DD.
+Milestones inside of the CFD can be defined with the `markers` setting.
+The `markers` setting holds a list of marker tags, of which each one is either in the format (YYYY-MM-DD:Label of marker) or just YYYY-MM-DD.
 A marker must be within in the date range of `fromdate` and `todate`.

 ```
-marker: (YYYY-MM-DD:Label of marker)
+markers: (YYYY-MM-DD:Label of marker)
 ```

 ## Configuration reference